4.1.5. Attributing transport features

-You can not draw railway stations on military bases and "closed cities" overseen by Rosatom and the Ministry of Defense (see section 3.1.4.
-Forbidden locations).
+It is prohibited to draw railway stations located on the territory of military bases and closed cities overseen by Rosatom and the Ministry of Defense (see Section 3.1.4.
+Prohibited objects).

 Draw stations that are not functioning but still exist as “ Non-passenger stations ”.

-If stations that are closed or have been excluded from the Ministry of Railways Fare Manual or the list of Russian railway stations have been demolished (meaning that rails were removed, tracks were dismantled, passenger platforms were destroyed, etc.), then do not draw these stations and delete any previously drawn ones from the map.
+If stations that are closed or have been excluded from the Ministry of Railways Tariff manual #4 or the lists of Russian railway stations have been demolished (meaning that rails were removed, tracks were dismantled, or passenger platforms were destroyed), then do not draw these stations and delete any previously drawn ones from the map.

 Use the Type + Proper name format for railway stations (sidings, platforms, stops, block posts, and station parks).